Why Is Starbucks So Popular?

 In addition to providing a good coffee and a cozy atmosphere, Starbucks cafes offer a huge variety of products: coffee beans, coffee makers, mugs, thermoses, and more.
 No wonder they have a huge customer base!

-15. Tricky marketing
+15. Tricky Marketing

 For example, Starbucks offers free cardboard sleeves so that your cup won’t be too hot to hold, but it also offers a polyurethane version with a beautiful Starbucks logo.
 The company knows that some customers will pay extra for a reusable, higher-quality sleeve.
 Additionally, the company knows that if a customer buys a reusable sleeve, they’ll have more incentive to return to the shop and purchase more coffee drinks.